ezerfernandes/ezerfernandes.github.io/_posts/2021-02-17-visualizing-financial-statements.md

 {% include image.html url="/images/balance_sheet_as_waterfall_chart.png" description="An example of a balance sheet shown as a waterfall chart" size="80%" %}

-First I organized the accounts by type (Asset or Liability) and I sorted it in decreasing order by value, so that it looks like a montain.
-Last but not least, the last bar shows if there is error in the balance sheet, since Assets + Liabilities + Capital must be equal zero.
+First I organized the accounts by type (Assets, Liabilities and Equity) and I sorted it in decreasing order by value, so that it looks a bit like a parabola.
+Last but not least, the last bar shows if there is error in the balance sheet, since Assets + Liabilities + Equity should be equal to zero.

 ### Conclusion

 These are just some examples to illustrate how to use some visualizations in unusual ways to gain insight into a company's financial statements.
-I think people shouldn't underestimate the importance of the right data visualization when conveying information and trying to gain insights.
+I think we shouldn't underestimate the importance of the right data visualization when conveying information and trying to gain new insights into a company's financial situation.